KissLog-net/KissLog.Documentation/source/on-premises/Docker.rst

 To get started running KissLog as a Docker application, create the following files:

-You can also download the files from `here <https://kisslog.net/Overview/OnPremises>`_.
+The files below can also be download from `here <https://kisslog.net/Overview/OnPremises>`_.

 .. code-block:: none